Published on February 23rd, 2017 | by NJ Ouchn0

-Black Hat Arsenal event is returning for the 3rd time to Asia (Singapore).
+Black Hat Arsenal event is returning for the 3rd time to Asia (Singapore (here are things you can do as well in Singapore https://www.jenreviews.com/best-things-singapore/ )).
 As you noticed, we started a new system to collect your submissions.
 It means that things are going bigger than ever :).
 Our team alongside Black Hat folks spent almost one week going through the amount of submissions we received.

 And to be fair with everyone, we have privileged those who never presented before in any session.
 We were again amazed to see how many demoers have chosen to release their tools during the event !!

 So if you have the chance to attend Black Hat Asia, please stop by the Arsenal area to watch some mind blowing demos.